Health And Safety In The Workplace Pdf

 Start With a Risk Assessment

 Before you write a single word, walk through your workplace with fresh eyes.
-What could go wrong?
-Think about it: are there slippery floors?
-Heavy machinery?
-But poor lighting?
-List every hazard, no matter how small it seems.
+Consider this: heavy machinery?
+Day to day, what could go wrong?
+Are there slippery floors?
+On top of that, list every hazard, no matter how small it seems.
+Poor lighting?
 This step is crucial because it shapes everything else in your PDF.

 Involve Your Team